Controversial claims about Alzheimer's risk factors

 Aluminium is present in higher amounts than normal in some autopsy studies of Alzheimer's patients, but not in all.
 Further doubt about the importance of aluminium stems from the possibility that the aluminium found in some studies did not all come from the brain tissues being studied.
 Instead, some could have come from the special substances used in the laboratory to study brain tissue.

-Aluminium is a common element in the Earth's crust and is found in small amounts in numerous household products and in many foods.
+Aluminium is found in small amounts in numerous household products and in many foods.
 As a result, there have been fears that aluminium in the diet or absorbed in other ways could be a factor in Alzheimer's.
 One study found that people who used antiperspirants and antacids containing aluminium had a higher risk of developing Alzheimer's.
 Others have also reported an association between aluminium exposure and Alzheimer's disease.

 On the other hand, various studies have found that groups of people exposed to high levels of aluminium do not have an increased risk.
 Moreover, aluminium in cooking utensils does not get into food in significant concentration, and the aluminium that does occur naturally in some foods, such as potatoes, is not absorbed well by the body.